Thought Anchors: Which LLM Reasoning Steps Matter?: Quantifying sentence importance

 \subsection{Model and dataset}

-Our analyses are based on the DeepSeek R1-Distill Qwen-14B model (48 layers) \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
-We used a temperature of $0.6$ and a top-p value of $0.95$ in all of our experiments.
-We used the MATH dataset \citep{hendrycks2021measuringmathematicalproblemsolving} specifically targeting 10 challenging mathematics questions that the model correctly solves 25-75\% of the time, identified by testing the model on 1,000 problems 10 times each.
-For each selected problem, we generated one correct and one incorrect reasoning trace, producing 20 responses.
-The average response is 144.2 sentences long (95\% CI: [116.7, 171.8] and 4208 tokens (95\% CI: [3479, 4937]).
-We focus only on sentences before the resampling method indicates the model has converged on an answer (i.e., after which it gives the same response in >98\% of resamples).
-In \Cref{appendix-other-models}, we provide results from applying our techniques to other reasoning models.
+Our analyses of sentence importance are based on the DeepSeek R1-Distill Qwen-14B model (48 layers) \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
+We used a temperature of $0.6$ and a top-p value of $0.95$.
+We focus on the MATH dataset \citep{hendrycks2021measuringmathematicalproblemsolving}.
+Our analysis hinges on variability in final responses, so we target 20 challenging but doable questions that are correctly solved 25-75\% of the time, identified by testing on 1,000 problems 10 times each.
+For each selected problem, we generated one correct and one incorrect reasoning trace, producing 40 responses.
+The average response is 144.2 sentences (95\% CI: [116.7, 171.8]) and 4208 tokens (95\% CI: [3479, 4937]).
+We focus only on sentences before the model has converged on an answer (i.e., after which it gives the same response in >98\% of resamples).
+In \Cref{appendix-other-models}, we provide results from applying our techniques to the R1-Distill-Llama-8B model.